RodniO/Low-rank-Monte-Carlo/README.md

 Module ModAppr contains subroutines for low-rank approximations.
 There are also vector (ModVec) and matrix (ModMtrx) modules, which can be quite useful.

-The use of all the new algorithms is illustrated in incfiles/ExampleA.f90 and incfiles/ExampleB.f90
+The use of all of the approximation algorithms is illustrated in incfiles/ExampleA.f90 and incfiles/ExampleB.f90

 To compile and run it, use either